What is iron?

 - Drugs that increase iron levels

-We’ll go through each of these manifestations in turn.
+We’ll go through each of these in turn.

 Drugs that affect stomach acid production, such as H2 antagonists and proton pump inhibitors, also impair iron absorption.
 H2 antagonists include famotidine and ranitidine, whereas proton pump inhibitors include omeprazole and pantoprazole.